bdsinger/pnicorr/README.md

      ([] means optional.)

 Note that only the metadata columns must be ints and must have no decimal.
 Data must have a decimal, even if it is just `.0`.
 This is the quick and dirty way the file is parsed.
-These columns are a relic of the `3dVol2Surf` program from [afni](http://afni.nimh.nih.gov).
-These columns, if present, are skipped.
+This is the format saved by the `3dVol2Surf` program from [afni](http://afni.nimh.nih.gov).
+Other input formats will be supported asap.

 Each row is a timeseries with its values separated by whitespace.
 The rows can be any timeseries data.
 No spatial information is used (nor available.)